Bowtie-free graphs and generic automorphisms: Bowtie-free Graphs

 \section{Bowtie-free Graphs}

 Let $\mathcal{L}=\{E\}$ be the language of graphs.
-Recall that a bowtie $(\bowtie)$ is the graph formed by freely amalgamating two triangles over one common vertex.
-A graph is called bowtie-free if it has no (not necessarily induced) subgraph isomorphic to the bowtie.
-Also $\mathcal{C}_{\bowtie}$ is the class of all countable bowtie-free graphs.
-Let $\mathcal{C}^0_{\bowtie}$ denotes the class of all finite bowtie-free graphs.
-Notice that a graph is bowtie-free if and only if it has no induced subgraph isomorphic to a graph $B$ where $\bowtie\ \subseteq B \subseteq K_5$.
+Recall that for graphs $G, H$, by $G\subseteq H$ we mean that $G$ is an induced subgraph of $H$.
+A bowtie $(\bowtie)$ is the graph formed by freely amalgamating two triangles over one common vertex.
+And a graph is called bowtie-free if it has no subgraph isomorphic to the bowtie (not necessarily induced subgraph).
+We denote by $\mathcal{C}_{\bowtie}$ the class of all countable bowtie-free graphs, and denote by $\mathcal{C}^0_{\bowtie}$ the class of all finite bowtie-free graphs.
+Notice that a graph is bowtie-free if and only if it has no induced subgraph isomorphic to a graph $B$ where $\bowtie\ \subseteq B \subseteq K_5$, where $K_n$ denotes the complete graph on $n$ vertices.

-Following Hubi\v{c}ka and Ne\v{s}et\v{r}il in \cite{hubickanesetril}, a \textit{chimney} is the free amalgam of \textit{two} or more triangles over one common edge.
-Moreover, we expand this terminology as follows.
+Following Hubi\v{c}ka and Ne\v{s}et\v{r}il \cite{hubickanesetril}, a \textit{chimney} is the graph formed by taking the free amalgam of \textit{two} or more triangles over one common edge.
+Moreover, we expand the terminology as follows.
 We call the vertices of the common edge \textit{base vertices}, and the rest we call them \textit{tip vertices}.
 We also call the number of tip vertices the \textit{height} of the chimney.
 Any chimney contains exactly two base vertices, and at least two tip vertices.

+In \cite{cherlinshelahshi}, an edge in a bowtie-free graph is called a \textit{special edge} if it lies in at least two triangles.
+For example, the base edge of a chimney is special, and every edge in $K_4$ is special.
+Motivated by special edges we present the following definition.

+\begin{definition}\rm A bowtie-free graph is called \textit{special} if every vertex is contained in a triangle that contains a special edge.
+Let $\mathcal{C}_{\bowtie}^{\ast}$ denote the class of all finite special bowtie-free graphs. \end{definition}

+Observe that chimneys and $K_4$ are special bowtie-free graphs with the additional property that every edge is contained in some triangle.

 \begin{fact}[\cite{cherlinshelahshi}, \cite{hubickanesetril}]\rm Suppose that $G$ is a finite connected bowtie-free graph such that every edge is contained in some triangle.
-If $K_4\subseteq G$, then $G=K_4$.
+If $K_4\subseteq G$, then $G\cong K_4$.
 Otherwise, $G$ is a chimney or a triangle. \end{fact}